Ultimate Guide to Argentina’s Salt Flats!

-Before visiting, I had NO idea there were salt flats in Argentina!
+Welcome to your “Ultimate Guide to Argentina’s Salt Flats!”
+Before visiting, I had NO idea there were actually salt flats in Argentina.
 I’d assumed (incorrectly) that Bolivia’s massive Salar de Uyuni was the only salt flat in South America.
-Only when I got to charming Salta, in northern Argentina, did I discover the existence of these magical salt flats, known as “Salinas Grandes” ~ which are located near the Salta & Jujuy Provinces.
-But there are a few things I wish I’d known prior to visiting ~ & I’ll fill you in here!
-Welcome to your “Ultimate Guide to Argentina’s Salt Flats!”
+But when I got to the charming city of Salta, in northern Argentina, I heard through the grapevine about the existence of these magical salt flats, called “Salinas Grandes” ~ which are located by the Salta & Jujuy Provinces.
+But there are a few things I wish I’d known prior to visiting this beautiful place, & I’ll fill you in on those details here.

 Come & join me on this tour of Argentina’s Salt Flats, also known as “Salinas Grandes!”

 On the map below, I’ve outlined the circular, 12-hour route our “Salt Flats” tour took: which started in Salta.
-We headed out west on Route 51, making a few stops before landing in San Antonio de los Cobres for lunch (good for lunch; not my choice for an overnight).
-Then, about 90 minutes later, we arrived at the Salt Flats themselves ~ finishing up in Purmamarca in the afternoon, at the “Hill of Seven Colors.”
+We headed west on Route 51, making a few stops before landing in San Antonio de los Cobres for lunch (good for lunch, but not my choice for an overnight stay).
+Then, about 90 minutes later, we arrived at the Salt Flats ~ finishing up in Purmamarca, at the “Hill of Seven Colors.”

 Salta